grace-mengke-hu/RedditPushshiftAPI/README.md

-# Data Collection Package With Pushshift.io API
+# Data Collection Package With Reddit Pushshift.io API

 ## RedditPushshiftAPI
 This package is for all the crawlers using pushshift.io API